collindaloisio/mlb-pitch-data/readme.md

 ###Dependent Packages
 pip install psycopg2 : this is a postgresql Driver

-pip install dse-driver : this is a cassandra Driver
+pip install dse-driver : this is a cassandra Driver:

+    1: Pepe is a little boy
+    2: Jphn
+      * Johoh
+      * test
+    4: Jpjp

+Dick hole

 ###Standard Ports